Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Your university experience / Five must-try Sunderland food dishes

 If you’re new to the North East, you might be surprised to learn that Sunderland is home to a few regional dishes that you’re unlikely to find anywhere else in the country.
-You might not have heard of some of them, and you might even struggle to spell a couple, but you can’t consider your time as a student here complete until you’ve tried them.
+You might not have heard of some of them, and you may even struggle to spell a couple.
+But you can’t consider your time as a student here complete until you’ve tried these dishes and indulged in some local Sunderland food.

 Watch as our students go on a Wearside culinary journey, and learn more about each dish below.